Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 The 5MP front-facing camera produces clear enough video for meaningful face-to-face conversations.
 I tested video calls across a range of conditions over the ten-week period:

 The same limitation from the TickTalk 4 applies: video calls require the TickTalk app on the other person's device.
 Your kid cannot video call a random phone number.
-I have the app on my phone, my wife has it on hers, and grandparents were set up as well.
+I have the app on my phone, another parent on our team has it on theirs, and grandparents were set up as well.
 Standard voice calls, by contrast, work with any phone number in the approved contacts list.

 The TickTalk 5 introduces what they call "AI SmartPin" GPS with Google Maps integration.
 TickTalk claims roughly 10% better accuracy compared to the TickTalk 4's positioning system.
 After running structured tests across four environments over the first three weeks, I can confirm the improvement is real and noticeable.